reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

 ## Getting started

-Well, the first step is to [download and install Node.js](https://nodejs.org/en/download/) in case you haven't already.
+The first step is to [download and install Node.js](https://nodejs.org/en/download/) in case you haven't already.
 Once you have it installed let's begin with the directory structure.
 The project will be composed of **two directories**, one for the Client and another for the Server.
-I have chosen to keep both inside of the project root directory but you can split then in two separate projects or in any way you want.
+I have chosen to keep both inside the project root directory but then you can split it into two separate projects or any way you want.

 ```text
 📁project